 The next generation of radars, appropriately tagged with the acronym, NEXRAD for NEXt Generation RADars, became operational in 1988.
 Weather forecasters often refer to one of these radars as a WSR-88D.
 The "WSR" is short for "Weather Surveillance Radar," the "88" refers to the year this type of radar became operational and the "D" stands for "Doppler," indicating the radar's capability of sensing horizontal wind speed and direction relative to the radar (we'll talk more about this later).
 Check out the sample image (below) from the WSR-88D radar at State College, PA, at 23Z on April 27, 2011.

 So, ultimately, how do radars work?
 Well, for starters, radar is an active remote sensor, unlike the satellite-based sensors we've just covered.
 While radiometers sit aboard satellites orbiting in space and passively accept the radiation that comes their way from Earth and the atmosphere, the antenna of a WSR-88D, housed inside a dome, transmits pulses of microwaves at wavelengths near 10 centimeters.
 Once the radar transmits a pulse of microwaves, any airborne particle lying within the path of the transmitted microwaves (such as bugs, birds, raindrops, hailstones, snowflakes, ice pellets, etc.) scatters microwaves in all directions.
-Some of this microwave radiation is back-scattered or "reflected" back to the antenna, which "listens" for "echoes" of microwaves returning from airborne targets (see the animation below, click on the "close-up" box to see some individual drops).
+Some of this microwave radiation is back-scattered or "reflected" back to the antenna, which "listens" for "echoes" of microwaves returning from airborne targets (see the animation below).

 The radar's routine of transmitting a pulse of microwaves, listening for an echo, and then transmitting the next pulse happens faster than a blink of an eye.
 Indeed, the radar transmits and listens at least a 1000 times each second.
 But, like a friend who's a good listener, the radar spends most of its time listening for echoes of returning microwave energy.
 The radar's antenna has to have a really "good ear" for listening because only a tiny fraction of the power that's emitted by the radar actually gets scattered back.
 Indeed, the pulse emitted by the radar has about 100 million times more power than the return signal.
 It turns out that it's easiest for meteorologists to convert these weak radar return signals to an alternative measure of echo intensity called reflectivity with units of dBZ (which stands for "decibels of Z"), which is a logarithmic measure of reflectivity.
 Don't worry about the details of "logarithmic" measure; the bottom line is that the value of dBZ increases as the strength (power) of the signal returning to the radar increases.